 There are some differences between the labelling required for packed and loose eggs sold at retail.

 Both packed eggs and loose eggs sold from trays must be accompanied by the following information:

 - quality grade (grade A for retail)

 - weight grade

-- type of farming method with number code (see above).
-These markings may be added to the producer's number or code.
-The information, including the producer's distinguishing code, can be explained on a separate notice for clarification
+- farming method with number code (see above).
+These markings may be added to the production site code.
+The information, including the production site code, can be explained on a separate notice for clarification

 - best-before date in the format 'Best before: day / month / year' (maximum 28 days from date of laying)

-- explanation of the code stamped on the eggs (see above)
+- explanation of the code stamped on the eggs (as in the example above)

-- name of product, 'eggs', and number of eggs unless this can be easily determined from outside the package
+- number of eggs (unless this can be easily determined from outside the package)

 - name and address of packer or seller